SECURING CUSTOMER DATA – ECOMMERCE

-We need a standard to protect and secure customer data e.g. payment card information during an online or offline transaction to prevent fraud, identity theft, lost of sales and etc. The goal of customer data security is to protect cardholder’s data that is processed, stored or transmitted by merchants who operate an ecommerce or retail business.
+We need a standard to protect customer payment card information during an online transaction to prevent fraud, identity theft, lost of sales and etc. The goal of customer data security is to protect cardholder’s data that is processed, stored or transmitted by merchants who operate an ecommerce business.

 Payment Card Industry Data Security Standard is a procedure used to protect data where its vulnerable.